 Simple approval.
 The approval process is typically straightforward and streamlined, making it easier to secure the funding your business needs.

 Quick funding.
-Financing is often fast, with funds available within 24-48 hours of approval, helping you address immediate business needs.
+Financing is often fast, with funds available within 24 to 48 hours of approval, helping you address immediate business needs.

 Full ownership.
 This option allows you to maintain complete control of your business, unlike equity financing, which requires giving up shares.